diogoff/qstvec/README.md

 For this purpose, `test_gates.qasm` contains an example with all the standard gates available in OpenQASM 2.0 ([qelib1.inc](https://github.com/Qiskit/qiskit/blob/main/qiskit/qasm/libs/qelib1.inc)).

-The script `test_gates.py` evolves qiskit's `Statevector` and qstvec's `Statevector` side-by-side, and checks that the bit strings and probabilities match after each circuit instruction.
+The Python script `test_gates.py` evolves qiskit's `Statevector` and qstvec's `Statevector` side-by-side, and checks that the bit strings and probabilities match after each circuit instruction.

 ## How to use